Language

 What is the difference between static and kinetic friction?

-Static friction acts on objects that are not moving and represents the maximum force before motion begins.
-Kinetic friction acts on objects already in motion.
-Static friction is always greater than or equal to kinetic friction for the same surfaces.
+Static friction acts on an object that is not yet moving and represents the maximum resistance before motion begins.
+Kinetic friction acts on an object that is already sliding.
+For the same pair of surfaces, static friction is usually greater than or equal to kinetic friction, which is why it takes more force to start an object moving than to keep it moving.

 Can the coefficient of friction be greater than 1?

 Yes.
-While most common material pairs have coefficients below 1, some combinations can exceed 1.
-This means the friction force is greater than the normal force.
+Most everyday material pairs have a coefficient below 1, but some — such as rubber on rough concrete or specially engineered surfaces — can exceed 1.
+A coefficient above 1 simply means the friction force is larger than the normal force.

-Why does friction not depend on surface area?
+Why does friction not depend on contact area?

-In the simplified Coulomb friction model used here (Ff = μ × N), friction depends only on the coefficient and normal force, not on contact area.
+In the Coulomb friction model used here (Ff = μ × N), friction depends only on the coefficient and the normal force, not on contact area.
+A larger area spreads the load over more contact points, but each point bears less pressure, so the total friction stays the same.

 Ff Friction Force